-5. Trawl fisheries targeting demersal fish IV (OTB\DEF\>=120\0\0)
+Trawl fisheries targeting demersal fish (OTB\DEF\>=120\0\0)

 In 2008 the total landing from the metier was 1700 tonnes.
-The landings consisted to 80 % of the main targeted species saithe, cod and haddock (the Swedish share of the TAC for these stocks are $\geq=1\%$ ).
+The landings consisted to 80 % of the main targeted species saithe, cod and haddock.
 Only a few vessels (approx. 10) are involved in the fishery and the total number of fishing days are low (approx 400).
 The fishery is conducted during the entire year.
 The bulk of the landings take place in Denmark.
+At the national level, the landings of the fishery are managed by weekly rations by species.

 The metier was included in the sea-sampling programme during 1999-2001.
 Discard rates were found to be below 10 %.
 The fisheries are further predominantly performed in the Norwegian zone where it is prohibited to discard.